-3. Hands-On Skills Practice
+3. Hands-on Skills Practice

 I mentioned labs above when I discussed technical training.
 Recall that CompTIA recommends candidates have two years of experience with server administration.
 But what if you don't have on-the-job experience?
 Or what if your experience is limited to a specific aspect of server administration?
 Labs provide two benefits: solidification of concepts and hands-on experience.

-CompTIA CertMaster Labs for Server+ provide opportunities to practice tasks like deploying Docker containers, monitoring Linux performance and developing scripts on real equipment in a virtual environment.
+CompTIA Labs for Server+ provide opportunities to practice tasks like deploying Docker containers, monitoring Linux performance and developing scripts on real equipment in a virtual environment.
 These labs take the material you've read or heard and solidify it by asking you to achieve the required settings and show your understanding.
-And if you purchase a bundle that includes CertMaster Learn and CertMaster Labs, the labs are integrated into your learning plan in one seamless experience.
+And if you purchase a bundle that includes CertMaster Learn and CompTIA Labs, the labs are integrated into your learning plan in one seamless experience.

-Whether it’s CertMaster Labs or building your own home lab, doing so gives you the chance to perform tasks you may not have had the opportunity to do during your IT career.
+Whether it’s CompTIA Labs or building your own home lab, doing so gives you the chance to perform tasks you may not have had the opportunity to do during your IT career.
 For example, I have used virtualization to build a custom home lab environment on my laptop.
 This gives me the opportunity to work with unfamiliar administrative tools and programs.
 Because the virtualized environment is on my laptop, it’s portable and flexible.

 4. Practice Exams